Salih Jabr: Prime Minister of Iraq

-In March 1947, Regent 'Abd al-Ilah entrusted Jabr with the mission of establishing a new government, and with the support of Nuri Pasha for his candidacy, Jabr achieved establishing a new government.
+The Palestine issue

+One of Jabr's most pressing issues outside of Iraq was the issue of Palestine, which he and others considered to be the main Arab issue.
+Around March 16, 1946, a joint British-American fact-finding mission arrived in Baghdad to investigate the Palestinian issue.
+The mission was headed by Sir John Arbuthnot and included conservative members of the British parliament and the owner of the US newspaper the Boston Herald.
+The mission talked with several leaders in Iraq, including Salih Jabr, the regent 'Abd al-Ilah, and the head Rabbi of the Jewish community, Sassoon Khadouri.

+Despite the success of the meetings, the report the committee produced contained fabricated testimonies and numerous inaccuracies that instead went in favor of immigrating 100,000 Iraqi Jews to Palestine, which disregarded the Iraqi perspectives.
+Jabr and his government condemned the committee's ruling and the interference of Zionist parties in the United States' part, which he considered to be working against the human rights of Palestinians and Iraqis.
+In response, Jabr invited the Arab League to meet in Sawfar on 16 September 1947 to discuss the ordeal and negotiate with the British.
+Jabr's minister of foreign affairs, Muhammad Fadhel al-Jamali, was also sent to the United Nations to discuss the issue around the same year.

+Treaty of Portsmouth

 Jabr, now Prime Minister and accompanied by Nuri Pasha, initiated talks with the United Kingdom regarding the renegotiation and revision of the Anglo-Iraqi Treaty of 1930.
 They were conducted in secret, for fear of the outbreak of riots and the mobilization of the political organizations that demanded the immediate departure of British influence from Iraq.
 Only the final paragraphs of the new treaty were made public and were referred to as the "Treaty of Portsmouth" when it was signed in 1948.
 The agreement concluded on 15 January 1948 provided for the withdrawal of British troops from Iraq and the transfer of British air bases to Iraq, with the provision that in the event of war, the UK could regain them.
 In matters of army supplies and training, Iraq was to remain tied to London, and the country's army development projects were to be supervised by a joint Iraqi-British commission.
 The agreement was to be valid for only 25 years.